What is CSA? Community Supported / Community Shared Agriculture

 What size share is right for me?*

-SMALL SHARES - 6-8 items/week
+REGULAR SHARES - 6-8 items/week

 These are a good size for households with 1-2 eaters, households that have their own garden but want additional vegetables, or people new to CSA wanting to try it out.